takagi/cl-cuda/README.markdown

 ### SYMBOL-MACROLET statement

+    SYMBOL-MACROLET ({(symbol expansion)}*) statement*

 `symbol-macrolet` establishes symbol expansion rules in the variable environment and execute a series of `statement`s that use these rules.
 In cl-cuda's compilation process, the symbol macros found in a form are replaces by corresponding `expansion`s.

-Syntax:

-    SYMBOL-MACROLET ({(symbol expansion)}*) statement*

 Example: